oskariorg/oskari-docs/md/documentation/bundles/framework/mapmodule/datasource.md

 ## Description

-''Renders a pop-up that contains a list of data providers based on selected layers.''
+Renders a pop-up that contains a list of data providers based on selected layers.

 ## Screenshot